Exponential Lag Synchronization of Cohen-Grossberg Neural Networks with Discrete and Distributed Delays on Time Scales: Introduction

 Synchronization is one of the most important qualitative properties of dynamic systems and means that two or more dynamic systems lead to a common dynamical behaviour by using some coupling or external forces.
-The concept of synchronization of drive-response systems was first introduced by Pecora and Carrol \cite{pecora}.
-Since then, the problem of synchronization has been capturing increasing attention both from a fundamental application-driven point of view.
-Potential applications can be found in many areas of applied sciences, such as harmonic oscillation generation, information science, human heartbeat regulation, chemical and biological systems, and secure communication \cite{app-synchro-1,app-synchro-2,app-synchro-3}.
-In the last few years, various types of synchronization phenomena have been discovered and investigated such as complete synchronization \cite{syn-complete}, exponential synchronization \cite{syn-exponential-1,syn-exponential-2}, finite-time synchronization \cite{syn-finite,syn-finite-2}, lag synchronization \cite{syn-lag}, adaptive synchronization \cite{syn-adaptive}, and projective synchronization \cite{syn-projective}.
-Among them, lag synchronization has been extensively studied \cite{work-lag-synchro-1,work-lag-synchro-2,work-lag-synchro-3,work-lag-synchro-4} because in many connected electronic networks we have some constant time shifts between the drive and response systems, and due to that, the complete synchronization is hard to implement effectively.
+The concept of synchronization in drive-response systems was first introduced by Pecora and Carrol \cite{pecora}, and since then, it has been capturing increased attention from both a fundamental and application-driven perspective.
+Potential applications of synchronization can be found in many areas of applied sciences, such as harmonic oscillation generation, information science, human heartbeat regulation, chemical and biological systems, and secure communication \cite{app-synchro-1,app-synchro-2,app-synchro-3}.
+In the last few years, various types of synchronization phenomena have been discovered and investigated, such as exponential synchronization \cite{syn-exponential-2, add-2}, complete synchronization \cite{syn-complete}, finite-time synchronization \cite{syn-finite,syn-finite-2}, lag synchronization \cite{syn-lag}, adaptive synchronization \cite{syn-adaptive,add-1}, and projective synchronization \cite{syn-projective,add-2}.
+Among them, lag synchronization has been extensively studied \cite{work-lag-synchro-1,work-lag-synchro-2,work-lag-synchro-3,work-lag-synchro-4} due to its relevance in connected electronic networks, where constant time shifts between drive and response systems can make complete synchronization difficult to implement effectively.
+In practical applications, both discrete and continuous dynamic systems play a significant role, but results for them are often studied separately.

-Due to the importance of both discrete and continuous dynamical systems in many practical applications, the authors proved the results for the discrete and continuous dynamic systems but most of these results are investigated separately.
-Therefore, to avoid proving the results twice, in $1988$, Hilger \cite{ts-thesis}, introduced the so-called \emph{time scales theory (or measure chain theory)} to unify the discrete and continuous analysis into a single comprehensive analysis, i.e., the study of dynamic equations on time scales turns out to be difference equations and differential equations if the time scale is chosen to be the set of integers, and real numbers, respectively.